-On February 17, 2021, the Company announced the completion and upsizing of an equity offering to \$302.5 million of subscription receipts at \$9.80 per share.
+On February 17, 2021, the Company completed an equity offering of \$302.5 million of subscription receipts at \$9.80 per subscription receipt.
 The equity offering included Hong Kong businessman and investor, Mr. Li Ka-shing, WELL's CEO, board and senior management team as well as a number of significant institutional investors.
+All subscription receipts were converted to 30,867,324 WELL shares and issued to the subscription receipt holders on April 22, 2021.